Davis Law New Mexico has over 10 years' experience representing New Mexicans

 Attorney at Law

-Nicholas T. Davis is an associate attorney at Davis Law New Mexico.
+Nicholas T. Davis is an attorney at Davis Law New Mexico.
 He was born in New Mexico and graduated with honors from the University of New Mexico School of Law in 2014.
 While there, Nick tutored in the First-Year writing program and competed in the Williams Moot Court Competition.
 After law school, he joined his father’s practice and has since handled civil rights cases in police misconduct, jail and prison misconduct, whistleblower and first amendment retaliation, race and gender discrimination claims, under both state and federal law.
-Nick has been recognized as a Rising Star by Super Lawyers in 2016 and 2017.
+Nick has been recognized as a Rising Star by Super Lawyers every year since 2016.
 Active as a cooperating attorney for the American Civil Liberties Union of New Mexico, Nick has also continued to work a pro bono case for the Innocence and Justice Project that he began while a law student.

-Since graduating from law school, Nick has also co-authored two law review articles published in the New Mexico Law Review.
-A Question of Excluding Immigration Status in Civil Court: Why Torres Got it Right (May 2015), and Qualified Immunity and Excessive Force: A Greater or Lesser Role for Juries?(May 2017).
+Since graduating from law school, Nick has authored multiple law review articles, including: A Question of Excluding Immigration Status in Civil Court: Why Torres Got it Right (May 2015), Qualified Immunity and Excessive Force: A Greater or Lesser Role for Juries?(May 2017) & Illuminating the Dark Corners: The New Mexico Inspection of Public Records Act's Law Enforcement Exception(March 2020).

 Kristina M. Tice